MarkOates/Tracko/README.md

 Unfortunately, I was not able to get the quadratic formula OR a custom paint job feature.
 I was going to be cool, I swear. ;)  My idea for the quadratic was to add a bouncing animation on the train, and customizable train colors for the paint job.
 I started with a class for the latter, but it the feature ultimately didn't make it to production due to time constraints.

 Again, I hope you enjoy the game!
 Thanks for playing :)

+## Prior Code

+The majority of code written for the hackathon is everything in the `src/Tracko/` and `include/Tracko/` folder.
+The `AllegroFlare` code is 99% prewritten (some additions are included), and the first 2 commits in https://github.com/MarkOates/Tracko/commits/master/ are the generated template files.

+## How to Build

+To build, be sure to have Allegro 5 installed and then run `make` from this project's source project folder.